tottington/UnderTheSea/README.md

 Things to prepare BEFORE ascending:
 - Load up codpiece with unblemished pearl
+- Push the noncombat A Mer-kin Graffiti out of the noncombat queue (trust me, it's worth it)
 - Have all of the underwater maps done
 - Have a damp old wallet (not required but saves a turn)
 - Have black crayon golem and unholy diver in combat lover's locket (optional)